Published 2021-02-03.

 “Django Shopping Cart is a Django app to store product in cart.”

-The GitHub project page showed me that this project gets tickled every 5 months or so; it is a hobby project.
+The GitHub project page showed me that this project used to get tickled every 5 months or so; this is a hobby project.
+The version number, 0.1.0, was never updated.
 That's ok with me, if it gets the job done.
 I only need a shopping cart for a business POC.

 I could imagine a more robust starting point.
 I'll keep looking for another package.